 A Dedicated Storm Shelter is Best

-The best way to protect yourself and your family from tornadoes is with a storm shelter specifically designed for that purpose.
+The best way to protect yourself and your family from tornadoes are with a storm shelter specifically designed for that purpose.
 If you’re in your home and the authorities issue a Tornado Warning, but you don’t have a shelter, at least move away from any and all windows and get as low and as far from exterior walls as possible, making sure to protect your head and neck.

 Obviously, you will want to have your safe room securely in place and stocked with any necessary supplies before the threat of severe weather arrives.

 Consult the safe room professionals at Survive-a-Storm.
-We can help you decide which shelter is most appropriate to meet your needs.
+We can help you decide which tornado shelter is most appropriate to meet your needs.
 With above ground storm shelters and underground storm shelters available, we’re confident that we can provide the best solution for you.